 Is Your RIA Ready For the 2026 FinCEN AML Requirements?

-In a significant move to combat illicit financial activities, the U.S. Department of the Treasury's Financial Crimes Enforcement Network (FinCEN) has issued two final rules targeting investment advisers and the residential real estate sector.
-These regulations, effective December 1, 2025, for real estate and January 1, 2026, for investment advisers, aim to enhance transparency and strengthen anti-money laundering (AML) and countering the financing of terrorism (CFT) measures across these industries.
+In a major step to curb illicit finance, the U.S. Department of the Treasury’s Financial Crimes Enforcement Network has finalized two rules targeting investment advisers and the residential real estate market.
+The regulations, set to take effect on December 1, 2025 for real estate and January 1, 2026 for investment advisers, are intended to increase transparency and strengthen anti money laundering and counter terrorism financing safeguards across both industries.

 Source